happy-ditto/knowledge-graph/README.md

 `python3 knowledge_graph.py optimized verbose nltk spacy`
 will o/p ner via nltk and spacy, and perform coreference resolution

+For Mac User, run `sudo python3 knowledge_graph.py <options>` and the standford core package we use is `stanford-corenlp-4.5.3`

 ##### inputs to knowledge_graph.py